 Small changes of a couple of commits or modification of a few lines of code minimize cognitive overhead.
 It's much easier for teams to have meaningful conversations and make quick decisions when reviewing a limited area of code versus a sprawling set of changes.

-Feature flags nicely compliment trunk-based development by enabling developers to wrap new changes in an inactive code path and activate it at a later time.
+Feature flags nicely complement trunk-based development by enabling developers to wrap new changes in an inactive code path and activate it at a later time.
 This allows developers to forgo creating a separate repository feature branch and instead commit new feature code directly to the main branch within a feature flag path.

 Feature flags directly encourage small batch updates.
 Instead of creating a feature branch and waiting to build out the complete specification, developers can instead create a trunk commit that introduces the feature flag and pushes new trunk commits that build out the feature specification within the flag.